prof-welch-psu-ist/pa0-git-sdlc/README.md

 # `git`, the SDLC, and TDD -- oh my!

 In this initial "pseudo-ish" :-) programming assignment, you'll practice debugging, test driven-development (TDD), and generally familiarize yourself in working with git and the terminal.
 I strongly recommend starting on this early in the event that you encounter process related issues -- such as commiting and/or pushing your work.

-Give yourself time to reach out to me or one of the course LAs/IAs/TAs.
+This is to say: give yourself time to reach out to me or one of the course LAs/IAs/TAs.

 ## Part 1: Test Driven Development (TDD)

 In this first part you'll practice: running tests, writing tests, identifying bugs using tests, and implementing bug fixes.
+You'll also learn some basic aspects of project maintenance (specifically related to dependencies and build scripts).

-First, `cd` into the directory where you are storing your work for 311 this semester, clone this repo, then open the cloned repo in IntelliJ.
+First, `cd` into the directory where you are storing your work for 311 this semester and clone this repo.
+Next, open the cloned repo in IntelliJ (`File > Open` then navigate to the cloned project folder on your hard drive).

-> If you want a video walkthrough of me doing this on a sample repo, check the Lesson notes regarding use of the terminal and git under Module 02 on canvas.
-And/or consult the media gallery on canvas -- which contains a recording.
+> If you want a video walkthrough of me doing cloning a sample repo, check the Lesson notes regarding use of the terminal and git under Module 02 on canvas (and/or consult the media gallery on canvas -- which contains the recording).

 ### Code Specification:

 We are solving a classic interview problem, finding the longest prefix in an ArrayList of Strings.
-These types of problems feature heavily in interviews, and String manipulation in general is a very routine practice that you as a developer should be familiar with.
-Here is the problem statement for the longest common prefix problem:
+These types of problems feature heavily in interviews, and String manipulation  Here is the problem statement for the longest common prefix problem:

 > You must find the longest common prefix in an array of Strings.
 If there is no common prefix, return an empty string (i.e. "").
 If there is a common prefix, return it as a String